Childcare Volunteer Program in Vietnam - Ho Chi Minh City

-Young at heart and want to be a Kindergarten volunteer in Vietnam?
-International Volunteer HQ’s Kindergarten project is a great way for volunteers to assist in early childhood centres in Ho Chi Minh City.
+Young at heart and want to be a Childcare volunteer in Vietnam?
+International Volunteer HQ’s Childcare project is a great way for volunteers to assist in early childhood centres in Ho Chi Minh City.
 Volunteers gain childcare experience while helping with day-to-day tasks and giving local children the valuable opportunity to hear English spoken fluently.

 - Programs start every Monday